Blendify/blender-manual/trunk/blender_docs/manual/physics/soft_body/settings.rst

 ..
 (TODO) explain what it is, when it can be useful

-   Center of mass - Location of Center of mass.
+   Center of mass -- Location of the center of mass.
-   Rot Matrix - Estimated rotation matrix.
+   Rot Matrix -- Estimated the rotation matrix.
-   Scale Matrix - Estimated scale matrix.
+   Scale Matrix -- Estimated the rscale matrix.

 Helpers
    These settings allow you to control how Blender will react (deform) the soft body